What is Alzheimer's Disease?

 Recursos educativos

-Alzheimer’s disease is an illness of the brain.
-It causes large numbers of nerve cells in the brain to die.
+Alzheimer’s disease is a disease of the brain.
+It causes large numbers of nerve cells (“neurons”) in the brain to die.
 This affects a person’s ability to remember and think clearly.
 Doctors don’t know what causes the disease.
-They do know that it usually begins after age 60, and nearly half of people age 85 and older may have Alzheimer’s disease.
+They do know that it usually begins after age 65, and nearly half of people age 85 and older may have Alzheimer’s disease.
 However, it is not a normal part of aging.

 The disease often starts slowly.
 In fact, some people don’t know they have Alzheimer’s disease, blaming their forgetfulness on old age.
 Over time, memory problems get much worse as the disease progresses.

 People with Alzheimer’s disease lose the ability to drive a car, cook a meal, or even read a newspaper.
 They may get lost easily and find even simple things confusing.
 Some people become worried, angry, or violent.
-At some point, people with Alzheimer’s disease may need someone to take care of all their needs (feeding, bathing, etc.) at home with a caregiver or in a nursing home.
+At some point, people with Alzheimer’s disease may need assistance for all daily activities, at home with a caregiver, or in an assisted living or skilled nursing facility.

 Warning Signs